 All records classified as observational study designs were included.
 All other study types were excluded [need to provide rationale here for excluding RCTS].
 Dependent variables could be defined as a binary, continuous or time-to-event outcome.
 No restrictions were placed on model data sources or choice of independent variables, provided variables were defined at the individual level and at least two variables were planned for inclusion in the proposed model.
 This meant that independent variables could take the form of patient-level characteristics (e.g., demographics, clinical parameters) or processed features (e.g, extracted from images).

 Eligible studies proposed a clinical prediction model as the primary study objective, or as an objective within a larger study.
-Studies that planned to identify or validate independent risk factors associated with outcomes without mention of developing a subsequent prediction model were excluded.
+Studies were excluded if they planned to identify or validate independent risk factors associated with outcomes without mention of developing a subsequent prediction model.

 All study records posted on clinicaltrials.gov until 3 March 2022 were downloaded in XML for analysis (n = xxx).
 Relevant studies were identified over two stages.
 In the first stage, we scanned study record fields for keywords reflecting approaches to clinical prediction modelling and their application to diagnosis and prognosis (Table here - search terms + fields searched).
-Matching studies were then manually screened for eligibility using the web application rayyan.
+Matching studies were then manually screened for eligibility using the web application rayyan (version x.x).
 All studies were independently reviewed by at least two study authors.

 As table: Search terms were:“machine learning”,“artificial intelligence”,“deep learning”, “prediction model”,“predictive model”,“prediction score”,“predictive score”, “warning score”,“risk score”,“risk prediction”, “prognostic model”,“diagnostic model”